MoonTechnolabs/IOS-Swift-Code-Standard-Demo/README.md

     * **ViewModel** - All ViewModel Files and logic related to Auth
 * **Others** - Contain APIManager, Helper, Extention and related Logic
   * **Extentions** - All types of extention like UIView, String, Bundle, UIViewController etc.
-  * **Helper** - Repeated usefull logic like Network Handler, UserDefault, object of all StoryBoard, Contant message, Static color etc.
+  * **Helper** - Repeated usefull logic like Network Handler, UserDefault, object of all StoryBoard, Constant message, Static color etc.
   * **APIManager** - Common class for handle all types of api like POST, GET, PUT etc. WebURL class for add all api constant endpoint.
 Common api model for handle all api response.
 * **Resources** - Any additionaly resources like media, documents, localization files and such